Southern District of New York

 Distribution Method and Timing

 The Receiver will provide options for electronic payments via services such as Paypal, Venmo, Zelle, or ACH, or for check payments to be sent via mail to a U.S. address.
 Overseas users who cannot receive payment in any of these ways will be able to contact the Receiver for additional assistance.
-Once Portal 2.0 is released, the Receiver encourages all users to provide their payment information as soon as they can.
+The Receiver encourages all users to provide their payment information as soon as they can.

 Disputed Transactions and Objections